astronomer/astro-blog/README.md

   peeling
 ```

-You can run locally in "report" mode too running the command with a `-r` flag.
+You can run locally in "report" mode too by running `yarn spellcheck`.

 You can also add words directly to dictionary by adding the word to the [.spelling](https://github.com/astronomer/astro-blog/blob/main/.spelling) file located in this repo.